LOOPS ⋅ Supported features

 Source documents conversion / export to HTML format / 1:1

-Authors can convert source documents to HTML documents, which can be served straight from the CMS or elsewhere as static web pages.reading applications and devices.
+Authors can convert source documents to HTML documents, which can be served straight from the CMS or elsewhere as static web pages for reading applications (browsers) and devices.

 Source documents conversion / export to HTML format / chapter-based (“chunked”)